 COVID-19 Update — The Portland Clinic is now offering COVID-19 vaccines (Moderna).
 For more information on COVID-19 protocols and scheduling vaccine appointments go here >>

 There’s little we hold as dear as our sight.
 Our eyes help us navigate the world, so it’s important for us to keep an eye on them, through regular eye exams and prompt attention to vision changes.
 As your partners in eye health, The Portland Clinic’s team of ophthalmologists, optometrists and opticians offers comprehensive expertise to check, protect and correct your vision.

 OUR EYE-CARE PROFESSIONALS

-Ophthalmologist (MD or DO)
+Ophthalmologists (MD or DO)

-PROCEDURES/SERVICES (Including, but not limited to)
+PROCEDURES/SERVICES (including, but not limited to)